I know nothing about F1. Where do I start?

 F1 TV is available in these countries, in various mixes of Pro and Access, with varying time delays for replays.

 What if I don't want to pay anything?

-The official Formula 1 YouTube channel uploads "highlight" versions of each session (practice 1-3, qualifying, and race).
+The official Formula 1 YouTube channel uploads "highlight" versions of each session (Practice sessions 1-3, Qualifying, and Race).
 They'll also occasionally pull particularly juicy segments from the races.
-It's not as exciting as watching the full sessions, but they are well edited, free, and give a good sense of most of the things that happened.
+It's not as exciting as watching the full sessions, but they are well-edited, free, and give a good sense of most of the things that happened.

 If reading words is more your thing, Motorsport Magazine does exhaustive race-weekend recaps in excellent prose.

 You can find all the session times in your timezone at F1Calendar.com.
 There you can also add all the sessions (or just the races) to your personal calendar.

 How do you tell who is who on track?

 The teams are generally pretty easy to tell apart since each team wants a distinctive-looking car.
 As for distinguishing drivers on the same team, one driver (usually the one who has been with the team the longest) has a black camera pod (positioned on top of the intake above the driver's head), while the other driver has a fluorescent yellow pod.
 From there, it's just a matter of remembering which driver has which color pod.